arumuganainar73/NgRx-State-Management-with-Unit-Testcase/README.md

-# NgRx State Management and Unit  Test case Using (hot and col) jasmine-marbles
+# NgRx State Management and Unit  Test case Using (hot and cold) jasmine-marbles

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.